 What Is Flaxseed Oil?

 For many centuries, people used flaxseed for its laxative properties.
-It is also used in bakery products and to make linen [R].
+It is also used in bakery products, and its fibers are spun to make linen .

 - Omega-3 fatty acids (alpha-linolenic acids)

 - Proteins help decrease heart disease risk factors